 Roberta: Well, that’s about all I’ve got in the news, the art news.
 But there will always be art news folks come back for the art news.

 Ryan: Yeah.
-The Uncle Bobby series.
-I mean, that’s right at my neighborhood, so I’m super excited to see.
-A Supreme Court justices might be there.
+The Uncle Bobbie’s series.
+I mean, that’s right at my neighborhood, so I’m super excited to see a Supreme Court justices might be there.
 That’s pretty exciting.

 Roberta: I’m not sure.
-I mean, this was at Girard College.
-I think they’re not, no. Maybe its going to be there.
-Yeah.
-I don’t think it’s going to be at Uncle Bobby’s.
+I mean, this one with Ta-Nahisi Coates was at Girard College.
+I think they’re not going to be in the book store.
+I don’t think it’s going to be at Uncle Bobbie’s.
 She would bring in quite a crowd.

 Ryan: I would think so.